okyfirmansyah/libasyik/README.md

 ## Features

- - High scalability
+ - Ergonomic concurrency programming model
    - Based on lightweight thread using **Boost::Fiber** (easy to create **millions** of fibers!)
    - Programming in synchronous fashions, but lightweight enough to implement **1 connection=1 Process** to simplify network programming models
    - Wraps **boost::asio** and **boost::beast** asynchronous APIs into "synchronous" libasyik's API's that generally much easier to use and programs
- - HTTP server easy routing
+ - API to rapidly build HTTP-based service
-   - Pattern matching with arguments supported
+   - Pattern matching with arguments supported for HTTP server
    - Create websocket server as easy as HTTP request handlers
+   - API for HTTP and websocket clients
+   - API helper for doing rate limiting filtering
  - SQL access APIs based on **SOCI**
    - Support **PostgreSQL** and **SQLite** backends
    - Wrapped as "synchronous" APIs for lightweight threads/fibers
- - Build in logging based on [Aixlog](https://github.com/badaix/aixlog)
+ - Built in logging based on [Aixlog](https://github.com/badaix/aixlog)

 ## Examples